I2PC/scipion-scripts/README.md

 # scipion-scripts

-Scripts to be using with Scipion
+This repository contains useful scripts that can be used with [Scipion](https://github.com/biocompwebs/scipion).